Graduate and International Programs

 Dr. Mauricio Pajon, Ph.D.

-Mauricio Pajón is Director of Graduate & International Admissions in the Office of Graduate & International Programs.
-He is also Director of Programs & Development in the School of Law's Institute for Transnational Law.
-Prior to joining the Office of Graduate & International Programs in 2017, Mauricio worked in the University's Kay Bailey Hutchison Center for Energy, Law & Business.
-Mauricio holds a Ph.D. in History from The University of Texas at Austin and is a graduate of Vassar College.
-He is a native Spanish speaker.
+Mauricio Pajon is the Director of Graduate & International Admissions at The University of Texas School of Law.
+He also serves as the Program Director for the Institute for Transnational Law at Texas Law.
+Prior to joining the Office of Graduate & International Programs in 2017, Dr. Pajon worked in the Center for Global Energy, International Arbitration & Environmental Law.
+He holds a PhD from The University of Texas at Austin and is a graduate of Vassar College.
+Dr. Pajon was born in Colombia, grew up in Upstate New York, and has lived in Austin for 20 years.